|Get Better. Faster.

 Your skin will be numbed with lidocaine as for a usual cortisone injection.
 A solution of

-The cost of one injection is $185.
+The cost for 2 joint/tendon/ligament is $600.
 It is not covered by insurance.

 No. I have seen many athletes and patients come from other locations treated with